-Areas of research and clinical interest include mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication and physical activity, and their relationship with health outcomes.
+Dr. Benzo's areas of research and clinical interest include mindfulness, emotional intelligence, motivational interviewing-based health coaching, mindful communication and physical activity, and how these approaches relate to health outcomes.

-Ongoing research projects in the Mindful Breathing Lab include:
+Ongoing research projects in Dr. Benzo's Mindful Breathing Lab include:

-- Pulmonary rehabilitation before lung cancer resection (NIH, National Cancer Institute RO1).
-This project studies the effects of a simple program of pre-surgical rehabilitation that includes breathing awareness training, mindful exercises and inspiratory muscle training on surgical outcomes.
+- Pulmonary rehabilitation before lung cancer resection.
+This project studies the effects on surgical outcomes of a simple program of pre-surgical rehabilitation that includes breathing awareness training, mindful exercises and inspiratory muscle training.
+(NIH, National Cancer Institute RO1)

 - Health care coaching and smart technology to improve well-being and physical activity in COPD.
 This project studies whether motivational interviewing-based health coaching plus remote activity monitoring improves daily physical activity in people with chronic obstructive pulmonary disease (COPD).

-- Multicomponent intervention to decrease COPD-related hospitalizations (NIH, National Heart, Lung, and Blood Institute RO1).
-This project studies rehospitalization rates, quality of life and physical activity using motivational interviewing-based health coaching plus home pulmonary rehabilitation in COPD patients following discharge after an exacerbation-related hospitalization.
+- Multicomponent intervention to decrease COPD-related hospitalizations.
+This project studies rehospitalization rates, quality of life and physical activity using motivational interviewing-based health coaching plus home pulmonary rehabilitation in patients with COPD after discharge from an exacerbation-related hospitalization.
+(NIH, National Heart, Lung, and Blood Institute RO1)

 - Identifying therapeutic targets to deal with stress through mindfulness.
 This project aims to identify the factors associated with improved stress management in a large cohort of Mayo Clinic employees in the Mindfulness-Based Stress Reduction program.

-- Mindfulness-based interventions for providers, patients with dyspnea, and their caregivers.
-This series of interventions evaluates the effect of mindfulness practices on well-being, burnout, stress and other patient-reported outcomes.
+- Mindfulness-based interventions for providers, patients with dyspnea and their caregivers.
+This project uses a series of interventions to evaluate the effect of mindfulness practices on patient-reported outcomes, including well-being, burnout and stress.

 - Mindfulness for Healthy Living.
-This clinical program, open to people with chronic conditions, offer a hands-on mindfulness-based rehabilitation program aimed to equip patients, caregivers and providers with tools to live better.
+This clinical program for chronic conditions offers a hands-on, mindfulness-based rehabilitation program aimed to equip patients, caregivers and providers with tools to live better.
 The key concept is that people can play an active role in self-care through self-awareness and self-management by setting simple goals that align with their priorities.